ATLAS-Titan/moab-data/README.md

 moab-data
 =========

-This project contains programs the collection and processing of live [MOAB](http://www.adaptivecomputing.com/support/documentation-index/moab-hpc-suite-documentation/moab-hpc-suite-9-1-documentation/) data on [Titan](https://en.wikipedia.org/wiki/Titan_(supercomputer)), which will be used for the "blocking probability" study undertaken as part of the
+This project contains programs for the collection and processing of live [MOAB](http://www.adaptivecomputing.com/support/documentation-index/moab-hpc-suite-documentation/moab-hpc-suite-9-1-documentation/) data on [Titan](https://en.wikipedia.org/wiki/Titan_(supercomputer)), which will be used for the "blocking probability" study undertaken as part of the